Cellufun: History

 Based on Wall Street in New York City, the company was founded in 2005 by Cary Torkelson, Arthur Goikhman and Stephen Dacek.
 For several years, the company relied on advertising as its sole source of revenue.
 In mid-2009, Tylted added a new revenue stream by introducing a premium virtual currency called "FunCoins" to complement the existing "earned" point system called Cellupoints.
-While all of Cellufun's games and applications remained free to play, the introduction of FunCoins opened up some premium content such as unique avatar clothes and special in-game advantages to those who wished to purchase the new currency.
-Cellufun's community, as of July 2009 consisted of over 2 million registered users.
+Cellufun's community, as of July 2009, consisted of over 2 million registered users.

-In 2010, Cellufun was recognised as one of Top 8 mobile websites.

-In addition to casino games, board games and traditional social titles like Special Ops, MOBile Wars, Farm World, Mobile Chef and Pocket Beanie Babies, Tylted also produces games based on current news and events.
-"Made-off" was based upon the Bernard Madoff Ponzi scheme.
-Gulf Rescue raised awareness about the devastating oil spill into the Gulf of Mexico, and a percentage of all virtual goods revenues were donated to the Greater New Orleans Foundation.
+Cellufun hosts casino games, board games, and traditional social titles.
 Some of the chat sections are used for other things such as role-play.

+Its Gulf Rescue game, designed to raise awareness about the Deepwater Horizon oil spill, donated a percentage of all virtual goods revenues to the Greater New Orleans Foundation.

 Awards

-On January 28, 2008, Cellufun's The Mobile Ring was awarded 2008 Best Mobile Game at NAPTE Mobile++ Top 12.
-Then, on February 14, Cellufun scored at the highest level of the Mobile Industry by being awarded a joint win in the "Best Mobile Game" category at the Global Mobile Awards 2008, held at the Mobile World Congress in Barcelona.
+On February 14, Cellufun scored at the highest level of the Mobile Industry by being awarded a joint win in the "Best Mobile Game" category at the Global Mobile Awards 2008, held at the Mobile World Congress in Barcelona.
 Cellufun won for the multiplayer WAP game, Call of the Pharaoh, where players must work together to build a pyramid.